What is an occupational rating?

 Case study

-When Craig decides to occupationally rate himself through Member Online, he realises that he actually falls under the white collar occupational rating.
+When Craig decides to apply an occupational rating through Member Online, he realises that he actually falls under the white collar occupational rating.

 Calculating Craig's insurance premium